 I’m inclined to agree with Paul completely and for more than one reason.
 A quick inventory of some of my favorite wines inevitably brings up a good, even great story.
 Bernkasteler Doctor?
 Etna Rosso?
 Clos Vougeot?
 All have great stories.

 As sommeliers and industry professionals, it’s all too easy for us to geek out about the minutia surrounding a given wine, spouting numbers about R.S., T.A, and the like; numbers that are almost always meaningless to our guests.
 In doing so we quickly lose touch with what could be the most interesting facet of a wine—the story behind the bottle.
-It’s these stories that can help forge a connection between the guest’s experience and the wine; a connection creating memories that last for an evening, if not for years or even a lifetime.
+It’s these stories that can help forge a connection between the guest’s experience and the wine; a connection creating memories that last for an evening if not for years afterwards.